-"I have used the Hyperlay Enterprise app for a couple of years now.
+"I have used the Hyperlay Enterprise app for some years now.
 Today it is a must have tool in my tool box.
 It saves me lot of preproduction- and rigging-hours, and makes adoption in the rigging installation easy.
 My project capacity has significantly increased with the precision and reliability Hyperlay provides me.
 I can highly recommend it to my colleagues."

 Create assembly of individual bridles.
 Calculate internal forces between the legs and attachment points of the bridles.
 Get in-depth information about hook height and clearance to beams in order to make the right decisions.